A COMMUNITY-BASED FRIEND-STIVAL

 • Water bottle.

 • Cooler with beverages, snacks, or any additional food you might want.
+Use of small gas-powered camping stoves will be allowed in designated areas, but no open fires are permitted.

 That’s a lot to bring.
 Will I have to carry it far?